Points to Consider

 Minimum Eligibility Standards: Private lenders can establish any conditions they want to their loan agreements/contracts.
 Check to see what limitations or minimum requirements are required in order to submit an application.
 A lender may require you to be a full-time, undergraduate, degree seeking, making academic progress, non-international student.
 However, many lenders do not have as many conditions and do make loans available to those who are non-degree, graduate/certificate seeking, not making academic progress, less than full-time students.
 Further, many lenders permit loans to be applied towards a past due balance.
 Generally, the more flexibility, the better.
 Carefully read the eligibility criteria of each loan product you are interested in to determine whether you are eligible before you spend additional time researching the loan product.

 Net Price: Net price can be different for each person.
-Prospective students admitted to the College can obtain their net price from the bottom of their award letter.
+Prospective students admitted to the College can obtain their net price from award letter in the Admission Status Portal.
 Current students will need to complete the budget worksheet to calculate their net price.
 Knowing your net price can help you finalize your private loan amount.

 Repayments: Most student loans enter repayment after graduation.
 What repayment plans does the lender offer (i.e., standard repayment, graduated repayment, income-based repayment)?
 Generally, the more options available, the better.
 A standard repayment plan may be doable upon graduation, however, if any unforeseen financial circumstances arise (i.e., job loss/change) you may need to contact your lender to access one of their other options.
 Also, ask the lender whether paying off the loan early will result in pre-payment fees.